Looking for the best WordPress gallery plugin for your site?

 - Masonry grid

 You can also control the CSS, choose the pagination options, and add multiple loaded effects and hover effects.
+The plugin is also compatible with CDNs.

 If you want to help visitors filter gallery items, you can add media categories and tags, along with front-end gallery filtering (including thumbnail gallery filters).